automl/auto-sklearn/doc/faq.rst

 guarantee a better performance for most users as having more choices demands a longer search for good models and can lead to more overfitting.

-Nevertheless, everyone can still add his or her favorite model to Auto-sklearn's search space by following the `examples on how to extend Auto-sklearn
+Nevertheless, everyone can still add their favorite model to Auto-sklearn's search space by following the `examples on how to extend Auto-sklearn
 <https://automl.github.io/auto-sklearn/master/examples/index.html#extension-examples>`_.